we-like-parsers/pegen/CONTRIBUTING.md

 python -m pytest tests
 ```

-Or if you don't have `make`, run the following:
+Or if you have `make`, run the following:

 ```
 make check